holoviz/lumen/docs/how_to/data_intake/files.md

 ## Remote files
-Another way to access a file is to use an URL.
+Alternatively, you can access a remote file using a URL.

 ::::{tab-set}
-:::{tab-item} Specification (YAML)
+:::{tab-item} YAML

 :sync: yaml
 ``` {code-block} yaml
 :emphasize-lines: 1-5